bobfoster/peggen/README.md

     rule = term1 | term2

 (Yes, you can mix and match, but that would be crazy.)

+There is actually a third definition operator, `::=`, used to write "BNF" grammars.
+We will discuss BNF separately.

 Rule names are not case-sensitive.
 If you want to follow the practice of writing "lexical" rules in CAPS and "parse" rules in lowercase,